 Steps 1 and 2 are referred to as the First Two Blocks (Extension)

 - Simultaneously orient and permute the remaining four corners on the top layer (U-slice).
 If performed in one step, there are 42 algorithms.
 This set of algorithms is commonly referred to as CMLL.
 It is also possible to use COLL and some other CLL algorithm sets.
-However, these sets aren't as efficient as CMLL because they preserve pieces which CMLL does not.
-The remaining four corners can also be solved in two steps, which requires fewer algorithms.
+However, these sets aren't as efficient as CMLL because they preserve pieces that CMLL does not.
+The remaining four corners can also be solved in two steps, which require fewer algorithms.

 4a.
 Orient the 6 remaining edges using only M and U moves (UF, UB, UL, UR, DF, DB need to be oriented correctly).